 Continuing CCA student registration for on-campus summer courses March 4-27; registration for nondegree students begins on March 28.

 333: Architecture Summer Studio: How to Live Together

 Instructors: Visiting Artist, Pier Vittorio Aureli, DOGMA, Yale, AA; Neeraj Bhatia, The Open Workshop, CCA

 San Francisco / 15 sessions / ARCHT–444 / MARCH–604

 Prerequisite: Undergraduate: completion of at least one year of Architectural studies; Graduate: permission of graduate department chair

-The following summer study abroad courses also satisfy Architecture Studio Requirements:
+The following summer study-abroad course also satisfies an Architecture Studio Requirement: